CodeSlicing/pure-swift-ui-tools/README.md

 - [1.1.0][tag-1.1.0] Add GradientMap and RGBA with appropriate supporting extensions
 - [1.2.0][tag-1.2.0] Add inner shadows
 - [1.3.0][tag-1.3.0] Fix segmentation fault in Xcode 11.4
+- [1.3.1][tag-1.3.1] Updating dependency on PureSwiftUI to 1.20.0
+- [2.0.0][tag-2.0.0] Updating dependency on PureSwiftUI to 2.0.0.
+Breaking changes in PureSwiftUI 2.0.0 (although only on the type system) so be careful if using this library to pull in PureSwiftUI.

 ## Licensing